 Individuals interested in researching offenders on a national level can visit the National Sex Offender Public Website (NSOPW) to find sex offenders by name or entering a location to search within a 1-3 mile radius.

-Get a Background Check in Kansas (For Employment or Personal Reasons)
+Get a Background Check for Employment or Personal Reasons: Kansas

 Whether a person is aiming to get hired for a certain occupation or qualify for an apartment, it’s often necessary to prove that they’re honest and safe by undergoing a background check.
 An individual’s driving record, employment history, and any criminal convictions are a few of many details that show up on a background check.